 If configured, Fides uploads the results retrieved from access automation for the data subject.

 For each configured access Rule, Fides filter the graph results to match targeted Data Categories.
 See Datasets for more details.
-Fides also supplements the results with any data manually uploaded from manual webhooks.
+Fides also supplements the results with any data manually uploaded from manual privacy requests.
 Each data package is uploaded in JSON or CSV format to a specified storage location like Amazon S3.
-See Storage for more information.
+See configuring storage for more information.

 If applicable, (erasure Rules are configured on your execution policy), Fides builds a simpler version of the access request graph, and visits each Collection in turn, performing masking requests as necessary.

 The "graph" for an erasure runs on the data from the access request, which is kept in temporary storage, and can be used to locate data for each Collection individually.
 Because the data has already been found, each Collection could be visited in any order or run in parallel.
 The graph is configured so each Collection has its previous access request results passed in as inputs, and each Collection returns a count of records masked when complete.

 Fides visits each Collection sequentially, using a deterministic order set by Dask.
 For each row of data retrieved in the access request step, Fides attempts to mask the data targeting the fields specified on your execution policy, using the masking strategies you've defined.
 If no rows exist from the access request, or no Fields on that Collection match the targeted Data Categories, no masking occurs.
 Fides caches a count of the records that had fields masked in temporary storage.

 The masking request might involve an

 update database query or an

 delete HTTP request depending on the Connection Type.
 The Email Connector type doesn't mask any data itself, but instead persists how to locate and mask that Collection in temporary storage for use later.

 If masking fails on a given Collection, Fides retries the requests for a configured number of times, and then request execution will exit with a status of